Logius-standaarden/API-Design-Rules/sections/designRules.md

 </div>

 <span id="api-48"></span>

 <div class="rule" id="/core/no-trailing-slash" data-type="technical">
    <p class="rulelab">Leave off trailing slashes from URIs</p>
    <dl>
       <dt>Statement</dt>
       <dd>
-         A [=URI=] MUST never contain a trailing slash.
+         A [=URI=] MUST NOT contain a trailing slash.
 When requesting a resource including a trailing slash, this MUST result in a `404` (not found) error response and not a redirect.
 This forces API consumers to use the correct [=URI=].
          <div class="note">
             This rule does not apply to the root resource (append <code>/</code> to the service root URL).
          </div>